Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What is malaria?

-Malaria is a disease that is caused by a parasite.
+Malaria is a disease caused by a parasite.
 It is usually spread through the bite of infected mosquitoes.
-It can also spread through infected blood, such as from a blood transfusion.
+Malaria can also spread through infected blood products or shared needles.

 What increases my risk for malaria?